City status in Ireland: Cork

 A 2015 review proposed a merger of Cork city and county by 2019, but was not implemented after objections from the city.
 Instead, the boundary of the city of Cork was extended.

 Limerick and Waterford

 The Local Government Reform Act 2014 amalgamated the local government areas of the county of Limerick and the city of Limerick to form a single local government area named as Limerick City and County, and amalgamated the local government areas of the county of Waterford and the city of Waterford to form a single local government area named as Waterford City and County, with the first elections held to the new Limerick City and County Council and Waterford City and County Council at the 2014 local elections.
 Each of the two merged local government areas is termed a "city and county".
 The changes are "without prejudice to the continued use of the description city in relation to Limerick and to Waterford".
 Within each "city and county", the municipal district which contains the city is styled a "metropolitan district" (Ceantar Cathrach in Irish).

+Waterford, Ireland's oldest city is believed to have been established by the Viking Ragnall (the grandson of Ivar the Boneless) in 914 AD.